polterguy/magic/magic.backend/files/modules/magic/README.md

 This is a small CRUD example web API created using Magic.
 The application serves only as an example app, wrapping an existing database, and is not intended to be used as is.
-To run it successfully, you'll need to modify your _"MySQLConnection"_ connection string in your _"appsettings.json"_ file at the root of your _"magic.backend"_.
+To run it successfully, you'll need to modify your _"magic"_ connection string in your _"appsettings.json"_ file at the root of your _"magic.backend"_.
 In addition you'll need a database, with at least one table, named _"items"_, where the table contains at least the following columns.